Robinson Nature Preserve: A Tranquil Florida Escape

 Why you should visit Robinson Nature Preserve

 I urge all locals to get out there once in a while and explore the natural side of Florida.
 Too often we get caught up in the daily grind and forget about the hidden pockets of beauty found all around us.
-Tourists as well can easily add a trip to Robinson into any vacation itinerary.
+Tourists as well can easily incorporate a trip to Robinson into any vacation itinerary.
 Even if you only have time for the 1/2 mile walk to the tower and back, a quick visit is worth it for the views alone.
 In addition to the tower trail, a 2 mile fitness walk and several loops around the water are available.

 In my opinion, a walk around this tranquil preserve is time more well spent than any made made tourist attraction or overcrowded, hot beach.
 So grab your gym shoes and enjoy a little bit of true Florida beauty (before it’s all gone!).